miki-hermann/agu-lix/README.md

 ```bash
 check-examples
 ```
-To run  the commands `run-examples`  and `check-examples` you  need to have `perl` installed on your computer.
+To run  the commands *run-examples*  and *check-examples* you  need to have *perl* installed on your computer.

-## Form of the output
+## Form of the output {#output}

 The form of the output files follows some specific rules.

 Every identifier starting with a  character from the set {u,v,w,x,y,z}
 or  {U,V,W,X,Y,Z}  is a  variable.
-Defined  symbols start  with  '^'.
+Defined  symbols start  with  "^".
-Counter variables start with '$'.
-Rolling Variables terminate with '@' or have a counter suffix.
+Counter variables start with "$".
+Rolling Variables terminate with "@" or have a counter suffix.

 Hence, if you see the rewrite rules